If you’ve lost a pet, you may be wondering: “How long is this going to feel this painful?”

 Grieving a pet can feel isolating—especially when others don’t fully understand the depth of your loss.

-I offer virtual pet loss counseling for clients in New York, New Jersey, and Pennsylvania, where we can gently explore your grief and support your healing process.
+I offer virtual pet loss counseling for clients in New York, New Jersey, and Pennsylvania, where we can gently explore your feelings of guilt, grief, and loss at your own pace.

-For those who find it helpful, I also incorporate art therapy as a way to express emotions that are difficult to put into words.
-Reach out today if you are struggling »
+For those who find it helpful, I also incorporate art therapy as a way to process emotions that are difficult to put into words.
+Schedule a session »

 Philadelphia Therapist Jennifer Breslow